olme04/rsocket-kt/PROTOCOL.md

 ### ERROR Frame (0x0B)

-Error frames are used for errors on individual requests/streams as well as connection errors and in response to SETUP frames.
+Error frame are used for errors on individual requests/streams as well as connection errors and in response to SETUP frame.

 Frame Contents